microsoft/BotBuilder-Samples/MigrationV3V4/CSharp/Skills/README.md

 - Open the `\MigrationV3V4\CSharp\Skills\Skills.sln` and configure it to [start debugging with multiple processes](https://docs.microsoft.com/en-us/visualstudio/debugger/debug-multiple-processes?view=vs-2019#start-debugging-with-multiple-processes).
 Include all 4 projects.
 - Create a bot registration in the azure portal for the `SimpleRootBot` and update [SimpleRootBot/appsettings.json](SimpleRootBot/appsettings.json) with the `MicrosoftAppId` and `MicrosoftAppPassword` of the new bot registration.
 - Create a bot registration in the azure portal for the `EchoBot` and update [Web.config](V3EchoBot/Web.config) with the `MicrosoftAppId` and `MicrosoftAppPassword` of the new bot registration.
-Do the same for `PizzaBot` and `SimpleSandwichBot`
+Do the same for `PizzaBot` and `SimpleSandwichBot`.
 - Add the `SimpleRootBot` `MicrosoftAppId` to the `AllowedCallers` list in `web.config` for each skill (Note: this config setting is called `EchoBotAllowedCallers` in the EchoBot project, as a demonstration of `CustomSkillAuthenticationConfiguration`)
 - Update the `BotFrameworkSkills` section in [SimpleRootBot/appsettings.json](SimpleRootBot/appsettings.json) with the app IDs for the skills you created in the previous steps.